SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

-We initialize the databases of \SEA{} with only one attack trace from each of the 11 black-box attacks.
-This setting resembles a challenging scenario where each attack is reported only once, and \SEA{} needs to deal with their second occurrence.
+\paragraph{System Configuration} We initialize the databases of \SEA{} with only one trace from each attack.
+This setting resembles a challenging scenario where \SEA{} needs to fingerprint each attack on its \textit{first} incident and recognize their \textit{second} or later incidents.
 We also evaluate the long-term performance with more traces available.
-We quantify performance by the accuracy of \SEA{} attributing traces to their ground-truth source attacks.
-We measure extraction's precision and recall by mixing the trace with 1000 randomly sampled images from \texttt{ImageNet}.
+We quantify performance by the accuracy of attributing traces to their ground-truth source attacks.
+The extraction's precision and recall are measured by mixing the trace with 1000 images randomly chosen from \texttt{ImageNet}.